CoderCarl1/React_accessible_dropdown/README.md

 - Detect menu collision with edge of Window - move appropriately to remain in view
 - Add to NPM
 - Additional Variants

-## About

-- Written in React & Typescript with Functional Components
-- State shared using Context
-- Functionality hidden from developer to make easy to implement